neurobagel/documentation/docs/user_guide/config.md

 ]
 ```

-!!! warning "Do not use `localhost`/`127.0.0.1` in `local_nb_nodes.json`"
+??? warning "Do not use `localhost`/`127.0.0.1` in `local_nb_nodes.json`"

     Even if the local node API(s) you are federating over are running
     on the same host machine as your federation API,
-    you cannot use `localhost` for the `"ApiURL"` and must instead provide a network-accessible URL, IP address, or container name.
+    you cannot use `localhost` for the `ApiURL` and must instead provide a network-accessible URL, IP address, or container name.
     For an example, see the configuration for the node called `"My Institute"` above.

-**Ensure that you not accidentally provide the address of your actual federation API for `"ApiURL"`!** This will cause an infinite request loop that will likely overload your service (as an f-API will be repeatedly making requests to itself).
+??? warning "Be careful to not use your federation API's own address for `ApiURL`!"

-To add one or more local nodes to the list of nodes known to your f-API, simply add more dictionaries to `local_nb_nodes.json`.
+    This will cause an infinite request loop that will likely overload your service, as an f-API will be repeatedly making requests to itself.

 ## Behind a reverse proxy